better-internet/radworks-governance/delegate-standards.md

 - Delegates should operate and vote in what they believe is in the best interest of the Radworks network & ecosystem.
 - Delegates should provide due care and attention in their role, making professional and unbiased reviews of each proposal prior to the submission of their vote.
 - Delegates should ensure that they communicate the rationale behind each of their votes in a clear and accessible way.
-  > 👉 Provide comments with thoughts and attitudes towards new proposals posted on the Discourse forum that make it to the “Formal Review” stage of the Radicle governance process.
+  > 👉 Provide comments with thoughts and attitudes towards new proposals posted on the Discourse forum that make it to the “Formal Review” stage of the Radworks governance process.
 The status of the proposals is indicated in the title of the forum post.
 - Delegates should maintain a working knowledge of developments & happenings within in the Radworks ecosystem.
 - Delegates should avoid conflicts of interest where possible and mitigate their impact when not possible.
   > 👉 Disclose your conflicts of interest in the delegate profile and be sure to keep it up to date as things change.